gsamil/my-learning/udemy-aws-mls-c01/07_xgboost_gradient_boosted_trees.md

 - **Traffic Distribution**: Configure endpoints to distribute traffic among different model versions, useful for testing new models in production.
 - **Version Rollback**: Easily shift traffic back to a previous version if a new version underperforms.

-In summary, SageMaker's managed endpoints offer high availability, automated scaling, and flexibility in managing different model versions, enhancing the reliability and efficiency of your machine learning applications.

-## 83. SageMaker Spot Instances - Save up to 90% for training jobs
+## SageMaker Spot Instances - Save up to 90% for training jobs (Lesson 83)

 Spot instances in AWS SageMaker can significantly reduce the cost of training machine learning models, offering discounts of up to 90% compared to on-demand instances.
-Here's a comprehensive overview:

 ### Advantages of Using Spot Instances
 1. **Cost-Effective**: Huge discounts (over 80%, varies by instance type and size).